justinsloan/QDG/README.rst

 Documentation
 -------------

-Schedule's documentation lives at `schedule.readthedocs.io <https://schedule.readthedocs.io/>`_.

-Please also check the FAQ there with common questions.
+See `The Diceware Passphrase Home Page <http://world.std.com/~reinhold/diceware.html>`_ to learn more about Diceware.

 Meta
 ----

-Justin M. Sloan - `@dbader_org <https://twitter.com/dbader_org>`_ - justin@justinsloan.com
+Justin M. Sloan - `justinsloan.com <https://justinsloan.com>`_ - pydev@justinsloan.com

 Public Domain.
 See ``LICENSE.txt`` for more information.